Slackadays/Hajime/README.md

 # What's up With That Name?
 "Hajime" is just "begin" in Japanese.
 I know this because I hear it every time I train with my judo instructor.

+# Quick Start
+Run this command to install Hajime in one step.

+    curl -o install.sh https://raw.githubusercontent.com/Slackadays/Hajime/master/install.sh && sudo sh install.sh

+Before running, make sure to review the install.sh file to check for any malicious commands.

 # Instructions (WIP)
 If you are using a precompiled binary, stay in this section.
 If you are compiling, skip this section.
 Download the version appropriate for your platform.
 Next, place it in a simple, memorable location.
 In my own server, I use /media.
 Now, run